Investing advice is everywhere. But just because everyone repeats the same old-time investment advice, it doesn’t make it true.

 Let’s be clear: Consumer debt is bad.
 You end up paying interest on items that go down in value.
 This is a double-whammy to your wallet and can leave you trapped in debt payments.

 Even student loans can be a positive investment.
 While there’s definitely a student debt crisis in America, borrowing an appropriate amount can help you earn a degree in a high-paying field, boosting your lifetime earnings.
-Just don’t borrow more than you can reasonably pay back.
+Just don’t borrow more than you can reasonably pay back so you can crush your debt.

 Talk to a financial advisor